 A Lawyer to Protect Your Rights in Bank Fraud Charges

 It takes more than an ordinary lawyer to protect you in federal court.
 It is necessary to be represented by a federal defense lawyer who has a record of positive outcomes.
-Call attorney James Alston in Houston today to speak with one of Texas’s most prominent federal defense attorneys.
+Call attorney James Alston in Houston today to speak with one of Texas’s most prominent criminal defense lawyers.